googleapis/google-cloud-cpp/README.md

 Only CMake packages starting with the `google_cloud_cpp_` prefix are intended for customer use.
 Only targets starting with `google-cloud-cpp::`, are intended for customer use.
 Experimental targets have `experimental` in their name (e.g.
-`google-cloud-cpp::experimental-firestore`).
+`google-cloud-cpp::experimental-logging`).
 As previously stated, experimental targets are subject to change or removal without notice.

 In previous versions we released packages with other prefixes (or without